-(c) Foreign exchange forward contract
+(d) Foreign currency forward contract

-The Company holds derivative financial instruments to economically hedge its foreign currency risk exposure for its mortgage and other investments.
-Derivatives are recognized initially at fair value, with transaction costs recognized in net income and comprehensive income as incurred.
-Subsequent to initial recognition, derivatives are measured at fair value through profit or loss at the end of each reporting period.
-Any resulting gain or loss is recognized in the statement of net income and comprehensive income unless the derivative is designated and effective as a hedging instrument under IFRS.
-The Company has elected to not account for its derivative instrument as an accounting hedge.
+The Company may enter into foreign currency forward contracts to economically hedge its foreign currency risk exposure of its mortgage and other investments that are denominated in foreign currencies.
+The value of forward currency contracts entered into by the Company is recorded as the difference between the value of the contract on the reporting period and the value on the date the contract originated.
+Any resulting gain or loss is recognized in the statement of net income and comprehensive income unless the foreign currency contract is designated and effective as a hedging instrument under IFRS.
+The Company has elected to not account for the foreign currency contracts as an accounting hedge.